hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-mesh.md

 In the *blockMeshDict* file, the following items need to be added:

-* The scaling factor for the vertex coordinates
+* the scaling factor for the vertex coordinates

 ```
    convertToMeters 1;
 ```

-* Coordinates of the vertices of the background mesh
+* coordinates of the vertices of the background mesh

 ```
     vertices